Recycle Your Kit

 If you’ve accumulated a lot of Teknikio components that you no longer want, please email us.
 We’re happy to provide a return shipping label and to either reuse or recycle returned components.

 Unfortunately, your batteries won’t last forever.
-Because the coin cell batteries in your kit contain lithium, please refrain from throwing them into household trash.
+The coin cell batteries in your kit contain lithium, they should not be thrown into household trash.
 As with the electronic components, you can take batteries to an e-waste recycling center in your area.
 Some stores, like Home Depot, also run battery recycling programs.
 Find a Home Depot Call2Recycle drop-off location near you here.

 Many of our kits come with sewing items like thread, snaps, needes, and buttons.
 We encourage you to keep leftover or reusable items in your home sewing kit — you never know when you’ll need to reaffix a button!
-Bits of thread you no longer want can be disposed of in household trash.
-Metal snaps can be included in household recycling!
+Bits of thread and snaps that you no longer want can be disposed of in household trash.